IOLS- INTRODUCTION TO OUTDOOR LEADER SKILLS

 This hands-on program gives adult leaders a practical introduction to the patrol method of a Scout-led troop by teaching many of the practical outdoor skills they need to lead Scouts in the out-of-doors.

 Hands-on participation is the best learning tool, and this course models the techniques used by effective Scoutmasters, Advisors, and other leaders in the Scouting program.
-Attendees will see and experience different aspects of how Scouting works while playing the role of Scouts in a troop.
+Attendees will experience different aspects of the Scouting program while playing the role of Scouts in a troop.

 Participants should leave the training experience with a full understanding of how the patrol method operates, a feeling of comfort in working with and instructing their Scouts, and an increased level of confidence taking Scouts outdoors safely.
-With that comes great satisfaction.